-transitions_masker(pool_items, recall_items, ...)
-Iterate over transitions with masking.
+transitions_masker(pool_items, recall_items,) Iterate over transitions with masking. sequences_masker(n_transitions, pool_items,) Yield sequences of adjacent included transitions.

 psifr.transitions.transitions_masker

 Iterate over transitions with masking.

 Transitions are between a "previous" item and a "current" item.
 Non-included transitions will be skipped.
 A transition is yielded only if it matches the following conditions: